OctipusPrime/Useful-KM-scripts/README.md

 ## Quick app switcher

-The infamous [[80-20 rule]] comes with app use as well.
+The [[80-20 rule]] comes with app use as well.
 Finding apps by names in Spotlight work pretty well, but with things one uses dozens times a day it is worth finding the fastest way possible.
 Here comes KM where I set up a keyboard shortcut which invokes my most used apps.
 - Ctrl+S for Safari
 - Ctrl+V for VS code
 - Ctrl+O for Obsidian